isabellemcdaph/INFO-5940-Codespace/README.md

 In short:
 Large or exploratory artifacts (original notebooks, a persisted Chroma DB, and the full dependency snapshot) were moved into `removed_for_simplify/` so you see a compact, runnable project.
 I also added a minimal dependency file (`requirements-min.txt`), a small startup helper (`run_streamlit.sh`), and a CLI smoke-test (`rag_app.py`).
 Functionally, `chat_with_pdf.py` was updated to accept multiple files (.txt/.pdf), extract text from PDFs, optionally build a small Chroma index, and run a context-grounded chat query.

-Specifically:
+- I added a minimal dependency file `requirements-min.txt` for simplicity's sake.
+It only includes a minimal set of packages needed to run the Streamlit app and CLI smoke test.
+If you need the full constraints snapshot for reproducibility, it's in `removed_for_simplify/constraints.txt`.

+Here are the packages present in my updated requirements-min.txt but not in original requirements.txt

+chromadb>=1.2
+langchain-text-splitters
+langchain-core==0.3.79 (note: original uses package name with an underscore: langchain_core==0.3.79 — see below) (I also list pandas with no pinned version in the minimal file; upstream pins pandas==2.)

+Here are the packages present in requirements.txt but omitted from requirements-min.txt

+aioboto3==12
+fsspec
+pydantic # 2.12.0
+s3fs
+cfn_flip
+cfn-lint
+ipykernel
+notebook
+openpyxl
+beautifulsoup4
+pyarrow
+litellm # 1.77.7
+protobuf>=4.21.6,<5.0.0
+(and a few others used for heavier dev/notebook workflows)

+- `.devcontainer/` was not modified — the original devcontainer configuration is intact and present in the repository.
+Use the provided devcontainer to reproduce the original development environment if required.

+- Other helper files added: `run_streamlit.sh` (checks env and runs the app), `.env.example` (example env vars), and `rag_app.py` (CLI smoke-test).

+- I also made specifications for which models (gpt-5 mini, etc) to use.

+Overall file changes:

 Files added to the simplified branch (or modified):

 .env.example — small env-template example added.
-README.md — updated for the simplified/grader view.
+README.md — updated
 chat_with_pdf.py — edited (UI now supports multi-file uploads + PDF extraction & optional RAG flow). langgraph_chroma_retreiver.merged.ipynb — added merged/sanitized notebook.
 rag_app.py — new CLI smoke-test (ingest → chunk → embed → Chroma → retrieve → chat).
-requirements-min.txt — new minimal requirements for graders. run_streamlit.sh — small run wrapper that checks env vars and starts Streamlit. removed_for_simplify/* — several large/heavy items were moved into this folder (persisted Chroma DB, original notebooks, full requirements.txt, constraints.txt, compiled caches, etc.) so the root repo is small and grade-friendly.
+requirements-min.txt — new minimal requirements
+run_streamlit.sh — small run wrapper that checks env vars and starts Streamlit. removed_for_simplify/* — several large/heavy items were moved into this folder (persisted Chroma DB, original notebooks, full requirements.txt, constraints.txt, compiled caches, etc.) so the root repo is small

 Files relocated to removed_for_simplify (kept as backup, not deleted):

 requirements.txt (full), constraints.txt, original notebooks (langgraph_chroma_retreiver.ipynb, edited notebook), a persisted chroma_db/, and other heavy items.